bfrankMS/AzStackHCI/AVD/readme.md

 8. Create a Workspace containing the App Group created before.
 9. Deploy a VDI VM on HCI using the VDI image (from vhdx obtained in 1./2. or 3.)
 10. Deploy the AVD Agents into the VDI VM
-11. Deploy the Remote Desktop App for the User
+11. Arc-enable your AVD session hosts.
+Why?!...
-12. (When using Win 10|11 multisession) - [Enable Azure Benefits](https://learn.microsoft.com/en-us/azure-stack/hci/manage/azure-benefits)
+12. Deploy the Remote Desktop App for the User
 13. (optional) when you are using proxies for the session hosts.
 14. (optional) Publish NotepadPlusPlus in your AVD Application Group